• Skip to primary navigation

 Add salt to taste, and if you prefer a hint of sweetness, add a small amount of sugar.
 Stir everything together and let the dish simmer for another minute.
 If required, you can add little splash of water to keep the right consistency for the gravy.

 Turn off the heat and add a spoonful of ghee and a sprinkle of garam masala on top.
-Prawn korma is now ready to serve.
+Indian style prawn korma recipe is now ready to serve.

 Serving Suggestions